tarantool/metrics/doc/monitoring/metrics_reference.rst

 Memory general
 -------------------------------------------------------------------------------

-Those metrics provide a picture of memory usage by Tarantool process.
+These metrics provide a picture of memory usage by Tarantool process.

 * ``tnt_info_info_memory_cache`` - number of
   bytes in the cache for the tuples stored for the vinyl storage engine.